-The Gion Matsuri is a purification ritual which started 1,200 years ago – making it not only one of Japan’s biggest but also oldest celebrated festivals.
-The festivities kicks off on the 1st July and ends on the 31st July.
-However, the Yamaboko Junkō parades, which fall on the 17th and 24th, are the only 2 major processions you don’t want to miss.
+The Gion Matsuri is a purification ritual that started 1,200 years ago – making it not only one of Japan’s biggest but also oldest celebrated festivals.
+The festivities kick off on July 1 and end on July 31.
+However, the Yamaboko Junkō parades, which fall on the 17th and 24th, are the only two major processions you don’t want to miss.

-The lively atmosphere and incredible floats of these 2 days are sure to create a memorable experience.
-One can actually feel the excitement and anticipation building up in the days leading up to the Yamaboko Junkō.
-The day prior (16th / 23d July) is known as yoiyama, 2 days before (15th / 22nd July) is yoiyoiyama and 3 days before (14th / 21st July) is called yoiyoiyoiyama.
+The lively atmosphere and incredible floats on these two days are sure to create a memorable experience.
+One can feel the excitement and anticipation building up in the days leading up to the Yamaboko Junkō.
+The day prior (16th /July 23) is known as Yoiyama, two days before (15th /July 22) is Yoiyoiyama, and three days before (14th /July 21) is called Yoiyoiyoiyama.

-On the 1st July, the participating Kyoto neighborhoods will have the opening ceremonies.
+On July 1, the participating Kyoto neighborhoods host the opening ceremonies.
 These ceremonies take place by parading small, portable Shinto shrines known as Mikoshi through the streets.
-This symbolizes the arrival of the spirits and is repeated again on the 31st July to bid them farewell before they return to their world.
+It symbolizes the arrival of the spirits and is repeated on July 31 to bid them farewell before they return to their world.

 The Gion matsuri floats

-Construction of the floats starts on the 10th of July.
+Construction of the floats starts on July 10.
 They are built entirely from wood and rope – no nails whatsoever!
-Each year they are built from scratch and no float from the previous year may be reused.
-Floats are beautifully decorated with items such as tapestries, lanterns and tassels.
+Each year they are made from scratch, and no float from the previous year may be reused.
+Floats are beautifully decorated with items such as tapestries, lanterns, and tassels.

-Yama: The Yama floats translate to ‘Mountains’ and are the smaller of the two varieties.
-They can also be recognized by a pine tree which sits on the top which serves as a connector to the Heavenly Element.
-Because of the Yama’s smaller size they are usually carried by a group of men with wooden supports.
+Yama: The word Yama translates to ‘Mountains’ and is the smaller of the two types of floats.
+They can also be recognized by a pine tree that sits on the top, which serves as a connector to the Heavenly Element.
+Because of the Yama’s smaller size, they are usually carried by a group of men with wooden supports.

-Hoko: The word translates to ‘halberd’ and are larger floats usually consisting of two stories.
-These roll on wheels and are pulled by groups of men by means of thick ropes.
+Hoko: The word Hoko translates to ‘halberd’ and are larger floats that are usually up to two stories tall.
+They are too big to carry and are therefore rolled on wheels and pulled with thick ropes by groups of men.
 Hoko’s are also more elaborately decorated.